nllz/IRTF-HRPC/draft-research.md

 - Right to freedom of expression
 - Right to freedom of assembly and association

-##### Availability
-Question(s):
-Does your standard favor proprietary specifications over technically equivalent and competing specification(s) by making any incorporated vendor specification "required" or "recommended" {{RFC2026}}?
-Does your protocols use proprietary code?
-Does your protocol depend on proprietary code?
-Do you normatively reference another standard that is not available without cost?
-Also see 'Open Standards' above.
-Also see 'Connectivity' above.

-Explanation:
-An open, balanced and cooperative approach to developing technological standards is vital to maintaining the Internet open, accessible and secure.
-This will ensure the standards are open and not subject to restrictive contract terms from the copyright owners.
-Availability of standards is a prerequisite to the continued growth of the Internet, and crucial to continued technological innovation across the globe.

-Example:
-See Open Standards

-Impacts:

-- Freedom of Expression

 ##### Adaptability
 Question(s):
+Is your protocol written in such a way that is would be easy for other protocols to be developed on top of it, or to interact with it?
 Does your protocol impact permissionless innovation?
 See 'Connectivity' above.

 Explanation:
 Adaptability is closely interrelated permissionless innovation, both maintain the freedom and ability to freely create and deploy new protocols on top of the communications constructs that currently exist.
 It is at the heart of the Internet as we know it, and to maintain its fundamentally open nature, we need to be mindful of the impact of protocols on maintaining or reducing permissionless innovation to ensure the Internet can continue to develop.